dsuryd/dotNetify-Elements/DevApp/server/Docs/Form/TextField.md

+﻿## TextField

-﻿The element to accept single-line text input, and can be configured to use input mask and apply validation.
+The element to accept single-line text input, and can be configured to use input mask and apply validation.

 [inset]